Java: Float Vs Double | What’s the Difference?

 Output:

-The output is giving an error because we have tried to implement a possible lossy conversion.
+The output is giving a Compilation Error because we have tried to implement a possible lossy conversion.
 That means, either we tried to convert float to double or tried to convert double to float data type.
-There will be no error if both Java float data are used for addition.
+The rounding errors can be done if both Java float data are used for addition.

-Both Java Float and Double falls under primitive data types in Java program.
+Both Java Float and Double fall under primitive data types.
 That means they come with all the library functions in Java.
-So, there is a presence of wrapper class in these double float variables.
-The wrapper class is used to make an object from a function.
+So, there is a presence of the wrapper method in these double float variables.
+The wrapper method is used to make an object from a function.

 public class Main {